Tampere is a transport hub in the middle of the busiest Finland

 Tampere is the 6th largest urban area and the largest inland city in the Nordic countries.
 The city region is home to 400,000 people, and more than 37,000 businesses operate in the region.

 Accessibility is an asset for the whole city region, since all major business areas in the region are also situated in logistically optimal locations.

 The development of rail transport and the main rail line are investments for the future

 Several major mobility and logistics projects are underway in the Tampere city region, such as the construction of the tramway and the development of the main rail line.
-The most modern mode of public transport in Finland, the Tampere tram, will start operating in August 2021.
+The most modern mode of public transport in Finland, the Tampere tram, started operating in August 2021.

 The importance of rail transport as a sustainable mode of transport will be emphasised, and the main line will serve a large proportion of Finns.
 Tampere, together with Helsinki and Vantaa, is involved in the Finland Railway project, aimed at developing the main rail line and the one-hour track between Helsinki and Tampere and establishing a fast rail link to Helsinki-Vantaa Airport.
 In the vision for the Finland Railway, Finland will become a fixed part of the European rail network and global airport network.